rivimey/tempmon/README.md

 The data is written to the serial port using JSON.
 It is important to the host collector that it is all on one line.

+The Seeed XIAO RP2040 includes a Neopixel which the firmware writes a colour to that reflects (very imperfectly) the measurements.

 ## Software

 The Host collector code is ironically more complex, becuase it has to